At senior levels, unclear authority is a liability.

 Your résumé shows scope.
 Your interviews lack mandate clarity.

 Search cycles lengthen.
 Leverage weakens.
-Compensation compresses.
+Compensation falls out of alignment.

 This is not a branding issue.
 It is structural misalignment.